aklajifd/Visual-Basic/README.md

 <h4>Assignment 6: Sales Staff</h4>
   - An ASP.Net application utilizing web sever and validator controls.
 Interactive forms with basic CRUD operations are implemented with this database-driven web app.
 <h4>Assignment 7: Cash Register</h4>
   - This application acts as a simple cash register for a retail store.
-It includes a form offering the choices to add, update, or display Inventory items.
+It includes a form offering the choices to add, update, or display inventory items.
 The application opens, reads from, writes to, and closes text files.
-Porject includes object-oriented programming techniques with objects, classes, and collections.
+Project includes object-oriented programming techniques with objects, classes, and collections.